johnathan-greenaway/cli-FSD/README.md

 # cli-FSD
 Use natural language to interface with your command line.

-FSD for your CLI takes your natural language input and uses the OpenAI API to take the appropriate actions on your command line.
-By default, the interface runs in Companion mode and creates .sh scripts incrementally to accomplish the users request.
+A lightweight and portable autopilot utility for your command line.
+Takes natural language as input and uses the OpenAI API to take the appropriate actions on your command line.
+Use safe mode to run Companion mode and creates .sh scripts incrementally to accomplish the users request.

 **Warning**: Giving LLMs shell-level access to your computer is dangerous and should only be done in sandbox or otherwise expendable environments.